AMSbench: A Comprehensive Benchmark for Evaluating MLLM Capabilities in AMS Circuits: Experiments

 For multiple-choice questions, we adopt accuracy (ACC) as the evaluation metric.
 For multiple-selection questions, we use the F1 score.
 For netlist recognition tasks, we define a Netlist Edit Distance (NED) as the evaluation metric, with the calculation procedure illustrated in Fig.~\ref{fig:NED}.
 The NED for each schematic image is normalized as shown in (\ref{eq:ned_norm}):

-For evaluating the circuit design and testbench generation tasks, we use pass@$k$ as the primary metric to measure the success rate of model-generated solutions.The pass@$k$ metric is calculated as follows.
-For a given problem, the model generates $k$ distinct answers.
-The pass@$k$ value is determined by dividing the number of answers that pass the simulation check by $k$.
-For instance, if $k$=5 answers are generated and 3 pass, then pass@5 = 3/5 = 0.6.
-Additionally, each task is evaluated through 5 repeated experiments, with the average of the pass@$k$ values taken as the final result.
+For evaluating the circuit design tasks, we use pass@$k$ as the primary metric to measure the success rate of model-generated circuits.
+Syntax@$k$ and Metric@$k$ are employed to evaluate the generated testbenches.
+Syntax@$k$ examines the presence of syntactic errors that hinder simulation, and Metric@$k$ verifies the functional correctness of the corresponding test circuits.